iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 • EXPIRE: It sets a timeout for the counter.
 If the timeout expires, the counter is automatically deleted.

 Rate limiter middleware loads rules from the cache.
 It fetches counters and last request timestamp from Redis cache.
-Based on the response, the rate limiter decides if the request is not rate limited, it is forwarded to API servers.
-If the request is rate limited, the rate limiter returns 429 too many requests error to the client.
+Based on the response, if the rate limiter decides that request is not rate limited, it is forwarded to API servers.
+If request is rate limited, rate limiter returns 429 too many requests error to the client.
 In the meantime, the request is either dropped or forwarded to the queue depending on how you want to handle blocked requests.

 Building a rate limiter that works in a single server environment is not difficult.
 However, scaling the system to support multiple servers and concurrent threads is a different story.
 There are two challenges: **Race condition** and **Synchronization issue**.